-Scenario 1 ["2-airplane"], ideally one P-3 and the G-IV is available -or- use both P-3s: When the G-IV or 2nd P-3 is available for coordinated research operations, a P-3 will target observations of the relevant mesoscale convective system (MCS), while the G-IV or 2nd P-3 will simultaneously fly a circulation-scale pattern that includes the near environment of the convection system.
+Scenario 1 ["2-airplane"], ideally one P-3 and the G-IV is available -or- use both P-3s: When the G-IV or 2nd P-3 is available for coordinated research operations, a P-3 will target observations of the relevant mesoscale convective system (MCS) or open wave, while the G-IV or 2nd P-3 will simultaneously fly a circulation-scale pattern that includes the near environment of the convection system.
 If using two P-3s, this scenario is limited to coordinated missions once a day.
 If using one P-3 and the G-IV, it provides the possibility of twice-a-day (separated by 12 hours) coordinated missions.
 In this scenario:

 P-3 Pattern #1: This pattern ideally uses a repeated, standard (shortened) single Figure-4 to maximize coverage and repeated sampling of precipitation features of interest.
-In some respect, it should be treated as a pseudo-convective burst module.
-The pattern should be centered on the convective burst center (or in close proximity to it) for larger, more organized MCSs, which can be determined from satellite imagery.
-If a midlevel center is identified in the TDR analysis, the pattern can be subsequently centered at that location (accounting for translation speed, if possible to determine).
+The pattern should be centered on the convective burst center (or in close proximity to it, if one exists) for larger, more organized MCSs, which can be determined from satellite imagery.
+If a midlevel center is identified in the TDR analysis, the pattern can be subsequently centered at that location (accounting for translation speed, if possible, to determine).
 Adequate sampling of the convective burst remains the priority, though, since the goal of the pattern is optimizing precipitation returns to complete a TDR analysis of the winds within the MCS.
 This pattern is ideally flown with a coinciding P-3 (P-3 Pattern #2 or #3) or G-IV mission (G-IV Pattern #1 or #2) in the surrounding environment for context.
 The Flight Pattern document provides an example (Fig. PREFORM-1).
 An AXBT is released at the center of the storm and end points for a total of 5 AXBTs.

-P-3 Pattern #2: This is a modified lawnmower pattern that samples the wave region.
+P-3 Pattern #2: This is a modified, high-altitude lawnmower pattern that samples the wave region.
 It ideally encompasses the convection flown in P-3 Pattern #1 under this scenario.
 The P-3 would need to fly at roughly 20,000 ft or as high as could be safely done.
-The proposed pattern is similar to the standard Lawnmower pattern, but would include a few modifications such as focusing on the near-core environment ($\sim 3^{\circ} \times 3^{\circ}$), and double the number of drops per zonal leg than standard, with optimal drops spacing of 0.6° longitude (can adjust to 0.75° longitude if required as a minimum requirement) for a total of 36 (25) drops in the lawnmower pattern.
+The proposed pattern is similar to the standard Lawnmower pattern, but would include a few modifications such as focusing on the near-core environment (within a $\sim 3^{\circ} \times 3^{\circ}$ domain), and double the number of drops per zonal leg than standard, with optimal drops spacing of 0.6° longitude (can adjust to 0.75° longitude if required as a minimum requirement) for a total of 36 (25) drops in the lawnmower pattern.
+The fine resolution is required for a moist static energy budget analysis.
 An AXBTs is released at starting and end points of this pattern for a total of 2 AXBTs.

 P-3 Pattern #3: This is a standard butterfly pattern with the length of each inbound and outbound legs of ~1.5°.
 An AXBT is released in the middle of each inbound and outbound legs, for a total of 6 AXBTs.
-P-3 Pattern #3 works with P-3 Pattern #2 (or G-IV Pattern #1) for the Thermodynamic Precursors of Intensity Change (TPIC) module.
+[Note: pair with P-3 Pattern #2 (or G-IV Pattern #1) to form the "Thermodynamic Precursors of Intensity Change (TPIC) module"].